jitsi/jicofo/README.md

 ## Certificates
 Jicofo uses an XMPP user connection (on port 5222 by default), and since the upgrade to smack4 it verifies the server's certificate.
-In a default installation the debian installation scripts take care of generating a self-signed certificate and adding it to the keystore.
+In a default installation the Debian installation scripts take care of generating a self-signed certificate and adding it to the keystore.

 For situations in which the certificate is not trusted you can add it to the